Sri Lankan leopard: Ecology and behaviour

 In Yala National Park, the Sri Lankan leopard as in other locations, is a solitary hunter, with the exception of females with young.
 Male's ranges typically overlap the smaller ranges of several females, as well as portions of the ranges of neighboring males, although exclusive core areas are apparent.
 They are more active and prefer hunting at night, but are also somewhat active during dawn, dusk, and daytime hours.
-They rarely haul their kills into trees, which is likely due to the lack of intraguild competition and the relative abundance of prey.
+They do not usually store their kills in trees, perhaps because similarly-sized or larger carnivores are absent in Sri Lanka.
 In 2001 to 2002, adult resident leopard density was estimated at 12.1 mature individuals and 21.7 individuals of all ages per 100 km2 in Block I of Yala National Park.

 The Sri Lankan leopard hunts by silently stalking its prey, until it is within striking distance, when it unleashes a burst of speed to quickly pursue and pounce on its victim.
 The prey is usually dispatched with a single bite to the throat.
 Like most cats, it is pragmatic in its choice of diet, which can include small mammals, birds, and reptiles, as well as larger animals.
 Sri Lankan axis deer make up the majority of its diet in the dry zone.
 The animal also preys on sambar, barking deer, wild boar, and monkeys.

 No birth season or peak is apparent, with births occur across the year.

 Its lifespan ranges from 12 to 15 years in the wild, and up to 22 years in captivity.

 The leopard is sympatric with the Sri Lankan sloth bear.